 Navigating MEP Design in the Texas Climate

-The Texas climate presents unique challenges and considerations for MEP (Mechanical, Electrical, Plumbing) design professionals.
-With its diverse range of climatic zones, from the humid Gulf Coast to the arid West Texas desert, engineers must carefully assess and adapt their designs to ensure optimal performance and resilience in the face of extreme weather conditions.
+The Texas climate presents unique challenges for MEP (Mechanical, Electrical, Plumbing) design professionals.
+With a wide range of climatic zones, from the humid Gulf Coast to the arid West Texas desert, engineers must adapt their designs to ensure performance and resilience.

 2. Challenges faced by engineers in designing MEP systems for Texas